johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 heart [palpitations](https://en.wikipedia.org/wiki/Palpitations),
 the symptom that I presented with at the ER.
-(I haven't had a significant repeat of the digestive episode since then so it doesn't seem to be an issue I need to worry about.)
+(I haven't had a significant repeat of the digestive episode since then so it doesn't seem to be an issue I need to worry about.
+I regularly take acid blockers for GERD.)

 I am not 100% clear about the meaning of the word "palpitations."
 Generally it seems to imply a sensation of irregular heart beat, but the Wikipedia